Optimise and store your Photovoltaic energy

 Energy-flow throughout the day

-The ideal size of a photovoltaic storage system
+To calculate the size of a photovoltaic storage system for private homes

 Depending on local conditions and energy a power storage in the ratio 1: 1 to 1: 1.5 to the kWpeak power of the PV system is recommended.